 In other cases, an employer may find a job candidate’s weight to be unattractive, but this can be workplace discrimination.
 The Equal Employment Opportunity Commission (EEOC) counts obesity as a disability, and employers cannot discriminate based on disabilities.
 If an obese job candidate were to be hired and placed into an unfavorable position solely based on his or her weight, it might run afoul of EEOC rules.

 While it is exceptionally difficult to prove someone was not hired based on looks, it may be easier to show that an unfavorable employment decision was made based on a worker’s level of attractiveness—think of the Abercrombie & Fitch example we gave.
 If a qualified worker encountered one of the scenarios we have described above, and could find evidence, that person may have legal options.

-The Los Angeles labor law attorneys at the Law Offices of Kesluk, Silverstein & Jacob can defend employees who have faced workplace discrimination.
+The Los Angeles labor law attorneys at Kesluk, Silverstein, Jacob & Morrison, P.C. can defend employees who have faced workplace discrimination.